Fadiabb/Mailbot/README.md

 # Mailbot
 **(WIP)**
-Mailbot for reading emails and doing some jobs according on the content of the email.
+Mailbot for reading emails and doing some jobs according to the content of the email.

 ## Installation